TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Navigation/CIRCE_Autonomous_Navigation_Subsystem_Design.md

 regulated buck converter ensures voltage consistency.

 ● Communication Bus: A UART link allows the Raspberry Pi to send high-level velocity
 commands to the ATMega.

-● Sensor Bus: I2C/UART interfaces connect the sensors to the Raspberry Pi, while GPIO
-handles interrupts from Hall sensors to the ATMega.
+The communication subsystem will link to the ethernet port of the Raspberry Pi for the required information as per the Computer Science Team.

 ● Motor Controls: UART over serial allows for the ATMega to send linear and angular
 velocity commands to the motor controller for precise movement.

+● Operating System: This subsystem is almost directly linked to the operating subsytem, since the operating system will control the linking between the Raspberry Pi and the ATMega 2560.

 ---